sibis-platform/sibispy/docs/api.md

 API Reference
 =============
-This document is for developers of sibis, it contans the API functions
+This document is for developers of sibis, it contans the API functions.

 Session Component
 -----------------